karismasherlith/CodeClause_CreditCardFaudDetectionSystem/README.md

    - We first create a new data frame named 'X' by dropping the 'Class' column.
    - We then assign the 'Class' columns to another data frame named 'Y'
    - Then we split the dataset into training and testing subsets with 20% of the dataset for training and 80% for testing.
-   - We also set a random state of 42 so as to reproduce the same split in every program run.
+   - We also set a random state of 42 to reproduce the same split in every program run.

 9. TRAINING RANDOM FOREST CLASSIFIER
     - The classifier is created with an estimator which specifies the number of decision trees to be used in the random forest ensemble.